timskap/ChatGPTUnity/README.md

 To use the `ChatGPTApi` class, you will need to do the following:

 1. Obtain an API key from [here](https://beta.openai.com/account/api-keys).
-2. Set the `token` field to your API key: private static string token = "TOKEN";
-3. Subscribe to the `OnMessageReceived` action in order to receive chat responses:

-ChatGPTApi.OnMessageReceived += OnMessageReceived;

-void OnMessageReceived(ChatGPTResponse chatResponse)
-{
-// Handle the chat response here
-}
-Certainly!
-Here is the documentation text as a Markdown source:

-# ChatGPTUnity

-This Unity script allows you to send chat requests to OpenAI's GPT-3 API and receive responses.
-It is composed of a single static class, `ChatGPTApi`, which has the following features:

-- A `SendChatRequest` function that sends a chat request to the GPT-3 API and invokes a callback with the response.
-- An `OnMessageReceived` action that you can subscribe to in order to receive chat responses.
-- A `token` field that you should set to your OpenAI API key in order to authenticate your requests.

-## Usage

-To use the `ChatGPTApi` class, you will need to do the following:

-1. Obtain an API key from [here](https://beta.openai.com/account/api-keys).
 2. Set the `token` field to your API key:

 private static string token = "TOKEN";